 Can I use my library card at other libraries?

 If you have a Resident Evergreen library card you are able to use your library card at any Evergreen member library in Indiana.
 In addition, our library participates in reciprocal borrowing agreements with several other libraries in the state.
 If you are a patron in good standing you can get additional cards at many other libraries across the state.
-WPL would remain your home library; you would be a reciprocal borrower at a different library.
-To determine whether you can get a reciprocal card at a specific library, see this list.
+WPL would remain your home library; you could be a reciprocal borrower at a different library.

 What are Public Library Access Cards?